muratk5n/thirdwave/en/README.md

 ---

-Is anybody following this shit?
-If there was an MSM with half a brain there would be 5 min programs outlining this whole thing.
-It ain't that hard.

----

 Now here's some crazier stuff; TR/US rel soured.
 Russkie has access to EastMed (through Syria) and soon perhaps most of northern Black Sea EEZ.
 A confluence of interest occured, TR will increase RU rel,